 - Voice Recognition Accuracy: The model requires continuous iterations for training to accommodate accents, noise, and disabilities.
 As each demographic region accent is different for the same language, that needs to be addressed. - Bias in AI: The age-based User interface segmentation must avoid conventionalization.
-Dynamic learning systems can evolve user personas over time, which helps the model in the long run. - Compliance: Privacy The document need consent uploads clear and acknowledgement, as it is PII data.
+Dynamic learning systems can evolve user personas over time, which helps the model in the long run. - Privacy Compliance: The document uploads need clear consent and acknowledgement, as it is PII data.
 There should be a data governance setup for this.
 Additionally, audio data should be handled securely as it reveals the personal information of a person and can be misused if not handled properly.